 While students do have the option of self-selecting a first-year roommate, most incoming students are paired together and placed on a residence hall by Residence Life staff.
 All residence hall rooms assigned to first-year students are double rooms, so every incoming student will have a roommate.
 Incoming students receive an email sent to their personal email account with a link to a housing preference form during the summer.
 Completion of this form will help Residence Life pair incoming students with a roommate.
-Davidson takes extraordinary care in pairing first-year roommates, taking into account such things as:
+Extraordinary care in pairing first-year roommates is taken into things as:

-All first-year students reside in one of the following four residence halls: Belk, Cannon, Richardson or Watts.
+All first-year students reside in one of the following four residence halls: Belk, Sentelle, Richardson or Watts.

-Effective May 15, 2015, the central laundry service will no longer be available.
+Effective May 15, 2015, Lula Bell Houston Laundry service will no longer be available.
 Free self-service laundry facilities are located throughout the campus for students.
-Learn more.

-As a signatory of the American College and University Presidents' Climate Commitment, Davidson has adopted an energy-efficient appliance purchasing policy requiring the college to purchase Energy Star certified products where such ratings exist.
+As a signatory of the American College and University Presidents' Climate Commitment, we have adopted an energy-efficient appliance purchasing policy requiring the college to purchase Energy Star-certified products where such ratings exist.

-The Residence Life Office is asking students and parents to assist in the college's efforts by purchasing Energy Star rated products for use in residence hall rooms.
-Computers, televisions, DVD players, audio sound and theater systems, game stations, etc are a huge draw on electricity.
-Davidson recommends that students rent or purchase a MicroFridge unit through Standards for Living.
+The Residence Life Office is asking students and parents to assist in the college's efforts by purchasing Energy Star-rated products for use in residence hall rooms.
+Computers, televisions, DVD players, audio sound and theater systems, game stations, etc. are a huge draw on electricity.
+We recommends that students rent or purchase a microfridge unit through Standards for Living.
 This is a special refrigerator/freezer and microwave oven combination appliance that features a patented energy management system.
-Any assistance provided by bringing Energy Star rated electronics to campus will be greatly appreciated, but it's not required.
+Any assistance provided by bringing Energy Star-rated electronics to campus will be greatly appreciated, but it is not required.
 Learn more about what to bring to campus.